 Montreal is a VERY bike friendly city!
-With countless bike paths and tons of people using them, you will not feel uncomfortable!
+With countless bike paths and tons of people using them, you will not feel uncomfortable riding one!
 That said, I, of course, recommend renting a bike only in the warmer seasons.

 How to use Bixi bikes in Montreal: This system is very similar to Velib in Paris if you are familiar with it.
 Bixi lets you hire out the bikes for a few hours or a full day, and you can return them at any bike station in the city.
 I recommend downloading their app on your phone to find the closest available parking to you – for Android, for iPhone.

-The price is 5 CAD a day (unlimited amount of rides, but maximum 30 minutes each), or 3 CAD for a one time use of maximum 30 minutes.
+The price is 5 CAD a day (unlimited amount of rides, but maximum 30 minutes each), or 3 CAD for a one time use of a maximum of 30 minutes each ride.

 You should ride the Ferris Wheel (called La Grand Roue de Montreal) for the best view of the city!
 You will get a full 60 m high panoramic view – it is fun for travelers with kids and adults alike!

-The cabins are heated during the winter and air-conditioned during the summer, so you can take the ride in any season!
-For the most magical scenery, I recommend going during the sunset time.
+The cabins are heated during the winter and air-conditioned during the summer, so you can take a ride in any season!
+For the most magical scenery, I recommend going during the sunset hours.

-10. Relax in Montreal Botanical Garden (Space for Life)
+10. Relax in the Montreal Botanical Garden (Space for Life)

-If you are searching for some awesome things to do in Montreal with kids take a look at Jardin Botanique (Botanical Garden), there is plenty to see there!
-They have Japanese, Chinese, and even Alpine Gardens.
-Some of the Gardens are breathtakingly beautiful, I especially liked the Japanese one!
+If you are searching for some awesome things to do in Montreal with kids, then take a look at Jardin Botanique (Botanical Garden) – there is plenty to see there!
+They have Japanese, Chinese, and even Alpine gardens.
+Some of the gardens are breathtakingly beautiful; I especially liked the Japanese one!